buildbotics/buildbotics-ui/learn/tplang_1.md

 This tutorial assumes that you have installed [Camotics](http://openscam.org) and the tplang command is available in your path.
 If not, go to the [Camotics](http://openscam.org) web site and follow the download and installation instructions.
 [TPL](http://tplang.org) is included in the [Camotics](http://openscam.org) distribution.

 ##Step-by-Step Instructions
 These steps are performed on a Debian Linux system.
 They should be very similar on all systems, but you may have to adlib a bit to get it exactly right on your system.
-You may want too open the [TPL](http://tplang.org) in a separate window to get more information about the commands used during the tutorial.
+You may want to open the [TPL](http://tplang.org) web site in a separate window to get more information about the commands used during the tutorial.

 1. Make a folder for your testing and move into it: